ClickCease

 • Belize

-At Blake Harris Law, we are able to bring together a team of offshore Trustees, Trust Protectors, Bankers, and Financial Managers from around the world in order to provide the highest levels of offshore asset protection for our clients.
+At Blake Harris Law, we will bring together a team of offshore Trustees, Trust Protectors, Bankers, and Financial Managers from around the world in order to provide the highest levels of offshore asset protection for our clients.

 Cook Islands Trusts

-Clients who are looking for the highest levels of offshore protection should consider the Cook Islands as a principal jurisdiction thanks to its unparalleled asset protection trust statues.
+Clients who are looking for the highest levels of offshore protection should consider the Cook Islands as a principal jurisdiction thanks to its unparalleled asset protection trust statutes.

 Types of Assets